Building a bright, sustainable future

 Paris Solar-Battery Park

-The Paris Solar-Battery Park was approved in March 2022.
+Our purchase of the Paris Solar-Battery Park was approved in March 2022.
 The facility features 200 MW of solar generation and 110 MW of battery storage — which can store solar-generated power and discharge it when the sun goes down, providing customers with “sunshine after sunset.”

 The project is located in Kenosha County, Wisconsin.
 We Energies and WPS will own 90% of the project, and MGE will own the other 10%.
 The project is scheduled to go into service in 2023.